sveltejs/svelte/documentation/blog/2024-04-01-whats-new-in-svelte-april-2024.md

 - [Bird Flapping](https://github.com/zonetecde/bird-flapping) is that game with a flapping bird (not to be confused with FlappyBird)
 - [Minesweeper](https://codeberg.org/wires5210/minesweeper-funnymode) FUNNYMODE is minesweeper, but FUNNY
 - [Routickr](https://www.routickr.com/) is a habit-tracking app with Firefox and Chrome extensions
+- [immich](https://immich.app/) is a self-hosted photo and video management solution

 **Learning Resources**